These small utility room ideas are here for those of us who have dreamed of a space to call a 'utility', whatever form it might come in.

 There are in fact tons of ways to banish your laundry and all its paraphernalia to even the tightest of cupboards.
 Don't believe us?
 Just keep reading...

 - Read our planning and designing a utility room feature too, for practical advice

-1. Transform even the smallest of spaces into a utility room
+1. Transform even the tiniest of spaces into a small utility room

 2. Put a small utility room under the stairs

-If you would rather keep your space for storage, go and check out our under stair storage solutions for loads more ideas.
+If you would rather keep your space for storage, go and check out our under stair storage ideas for loads more inspiration.